Sam-Saarinen/Sam-Saarinen.github.io/expertise/index.md

 I'm an artificial intelligence researcher and entrepreneur whose primary goal is to provide quality education to all students worldwide.
 In addition to core technical competencies in AI and software, I've cultivated soft skills in leadership, client development, and communication.

 # AI Competencies
 I have research experience in many flavors of Machine Learning, with a specialization in Reinforcement Learning and Reinforcement Learning Theory.
-The main thrust of my doctoral work is on the application of machine learning and other innovations to educational problems to improve the scalability and equity of educational innovation.
+The core of my doctoral work is on the application of machine learning and other innovations to educational problems to improve the scalability and equity of educational innovation.

+## Video Course
+I created the video course ["Hands-On Artificial Intelligence for Small Businesses"](https://www.packtpub.com/big-data-and-business-intelligence/hands-artificial-intelligence-small-businesses-video), published through Packt.
+This course covers several main types of machine learning, and each section discusses a common business problem that can be solved using a technique from the course, including everything from understanding your customers better to making automated recommendations that improve over time.
+This course also introduces artificial neural networks, t-SNE embeddings, and Thompson sampling for multi-armed bandit processes.

 ## Relevant Papers
 * SIGCSE 2019: ["Harnessing the Wisdom of the Classes: Classsourcing and Machine Learning for Assessment Instrument Generation"](/artifacts/papers/SIGCSE_2019.pdf), a conference paper about combining bandit processes, information theory, and crowdsourcing in order to quickly generate statistically validated assessments.